transitiverobotics/transitive/README.md

 From the portal you can add robots and other devices just like with the hosted version, i.e., by executing the `curl` command shown there.

-> ### Regarding Subdomains
+#### Regarding Subdomains
-> Transitive uses a number of subdomains, such as "portal." and "data.".
+Transitive uses a number of subdomains, such as `portal.` and `data.`.
 In production you need to make sure they all resolve for your domain to your host.
-In development, the COMPOSE_PROFILES variable in .env should be set to "dev", in which case it will start a small mDNS service to take care of it.
+In development, the `COMPOSE_PROFILES` variable in `.env` should be set to `dev`, in which case it will start a small mDNS service to take care of it.
 Just make sure your machine and any local robots you are testing with can resolve mDNS domains.
-On Ubuntu this is usually the case when the libnss-mdns package is installed.
-You may need to enable mdns4 in your /etc/nsswitch.conf. <br/>&nbsp;
+See [README.md in mDNS service](cloud/tools/mDNS/README.md).

 ## Get in Touch